 “We also believe that these newer displays may be driving demand at the same time they are increasing supply,” continues Byrd.
 “The newest displays, with their larger sizes, higher resolution, and more diverse content capabilities are encouraging advertisers to increase their budgets and experiment with new ways to reach their audiences.”

 In addition to measuring the percentage of paid advertising on Times Square’s displays, the Times Square Advertising Report also analyzes the district’s top advertising categories, most active media sales companies, and top five advertised brands.
-The full report is available here.

 The report is an outgrowth of Sensory Interactive’s work on some of Times Square’s largest digital media installations, where the company provides services that include revenue strategy consulting, media sales brokerage, design, implementation, and operations management.